chimo/brackets-scss-lint/README.md

 ---

-You can change the default location of you linting configuration file.
+You can change the default location of your linting configuration file.
 The location is in reference to the project base directory.

 ```json